 Both of these chefs are French, so there’s a ‘French connection’ either way.

-Click here to buy a set of Non-Stick Molds to make Chocolate Molten Cake at home.
+Buy a set of Non-Stick Molds from Amazon to make Chocolate Molten Cake at home.

 The Pavlova may be the most French pastry not invented in France.
 The meringue-based dessert drew its inspiration from Russian ballet dancer Anna Pavlova when she performed down under.